Project · 2025–2026

 What Claude was good at: turning a rough description into a working artifact quickly, generating design alternates on request, catching edge cases I hadn’t thought of, and handling large refactors (like expanding from English-only to four languages) without breaking existing behavior.

-What I had to drive: every interaction decision; the core philosophy (the user self-assesses, the app doesn't grade); what to cut (Reveal, Skip, the card counter, the symbol legend); and the writing throughout.
-Claude executes quickly and confidently.
-Knowing whether the direction is right (and when to change it) is the designer's job, and it didn't get automated away.
+What I had to drive: the product judgment.
+The learning model, the interaction rules, the core philosophy (the user self-assesses, the app doesn’t grade), what to cut, and the writing throughout.
+Claude built quickly; deciding whether the direction was right, and when to change it, was the part that didn’t get automated away.